Arduino Portenta H7

 Battery fuel gauge

-The MAX17262 has internal current sensing, so the current register reads out directly in microamps with no external Rsense factor.
-Reading is harmless — there’s no driver shipped, but the registers documented in the MAX17262 datasheet can be read directly:
+The MAX17262 has internal current sensing, so the current register reads out directly in microamps with no external Rsense factor to apply.
+Reading the fuel gauge is harmless — there is no driver shipped, but the registers documented in the MAX17262 datasheet can be read directly:

 import time